wheredidhugo/fullscreen-spotify-electron/README.md

 Next to "secret", change "Replace with your own secret key." with your own secret key.

 Next to "username", change "Replace with your own last.fm username." with your own last.fm username.

+Once this is done, save the "config.json" file.

 ## Step 5: Run